 Many times when I was going through that phase of writing the tests after the code was done, I encountered an error that would make my whole test suite crumble, I noticed it was because the foundations of that suite were not stable, to begin with.

 When you write tests after you wrote the implementation it is very common that unconsciously your tests only happen to take the "Happy path", those places in your code were everything is green, nice and new, you avoid test cases that are hard to test, simply because your code was not built to be tested in the first place.

 This situation showed me the way to the third reason, NO FEAR OF EXTREMES.

-Since then I can't imagine my life as a developer without writing unit tests, sometimes I even write test in order to reproduce bugs instead of trying them manually.
+Since then I can't imagine my life as a developer without writing unit tests, sometimes I even write tests in order to reproduce bugs instead of trying them manually.

 This addiction I mentioned even moved me to create a VSCODE extension for running Angular unit tests easily in order to follow the fast cycle of Test Driven Development.

 I really hope that after reading this article you will find interest in giving TDD an opportunity.
-Not gonna lie, it is a hard path, I still have to remind myself all the time not go of plan and keep doing implementation when I should be writing the next test, but with practice this road becomes much easier and the benefits much more clear.
+Not gonna lie, it is a hard path, I still have to remind myself all the time not to go off the plan and keep doing implementation when I should be writing the next test, but with practice, this road becomes much easier and the benefits much more clear.

 What do you say, are you ready to take this road with me?